Creamy spinach artichoke dip with toasted bread, (Incomplete: max_output_tokens)

 Step 6: Transfer to the baking dish

 Spoon the mixture into the prepared dish and smooth the top.
-Sprinkle a little extra Parmesan or mozzarella over the surface if you want a lightly browned crust.
+If you want a more browned and cheesy finish, sprinkle a little extra Parmesan or mozzarella over the surface.

 Step 7: Bake